What is the Division of Rare and Manuscript Collections?

 What resources do you have for genealogists?

 We have a variety of materials (particularly from upstate New York) including family papers, unpublished genealogies, church and school records, and land holdings.
-See the library's guide to Genealogical Research at Cornell for more guidance.
+See the library's guide to Electronic Genealogy: Finding your Ancestors Online for more guidance.